 According to key findings from Touchstone Energy’s National Survey of the Cooperative Difference (Touchstone Energy members only), one-third of younger members visited their cooperative’s website more than 10 times a year, primarily to pay their bill.

 Research shows millennials are drawn to local organizations, and public power utilities conveniently fit that approach.
-According to NRECA’s focus group report, “more family-friendly activities offered by the cooperative would increase engagement.”
+According to NRECA’s focus group report (PDF), “more family-friendly activities offered by the cooperative would increase engagement.”

 Participating in local events demonstrates your utilities’ commitment to community.